 Erb’s palsy injuries are devastating, yet preventable.
 If a medical provider damaged your baby’s brachial plexus nerve during delivery, you need to contact an Erb’s palsy lawyer.

-The Atlanta medical malpractice attorneys at Allen & Scofield Injury Lawyers know that you’re struggling to understand what happened to your baby.
+The Atlanta medical malpractice lawyers at Allen & Scofield Injury Lawyers know that you’re struggling to understand what happened to your baby.
 You might even be blaming yourself.
 Don’t worry.
 We’ll figure out what happened.
 Then, we’ll help you and your child win justice.
+Our prior victories and our 5-star client reviews validate that promise.

 What Is Erb’s Palsy?